How to delete yourself from the internet?

 But what about the information that has already been published online?

-Protect your identity, online history, and other metadata from prying eyes by using privacy tools like a virtual private network (VPN) or a plugin that blocks trackers.
+Protect your identity, online history, and other metadata from prying eyes using privacy tools like a virtual private network (VPN) or a plugin that blocks trackers.
 Later, we’ll provide more guidance like this.
-But first, we’ll tell you about services that will truly assist you in disappearing from the web.
+But first, we’ll tell you about services that will genuinely assist you in disappearing from the web.

 How To Avoid Being Found in Google Searches